How-To

 Installing Fedora

-In the next window you are going to confirm the installation destination and enter in a user or root password.
-In my example I confirmed the installation destination.
+In the next window you are going to confirm the installation destination and enter a user or root password.
+In my example, I confirmed the installation destination.

-In my example I am going to give the pc a hostname and static IP.
-You can do this by select Network and Hostname.
+In my example, I am going to give the pc a hostname and a static IP.
+You can do this by selecting Network and Hostname.

 To set a static ip address.
-You will have to click on the "Configure" button on the bottom right corner.
+You will have to click on the "Configure" button in the bottom right corner.

 In Method change it from "Automatic DHCP" to "Manual"

-Then click on "Add" and enter in your local IP Address.
+Then click on "Add" and enter your local IP Address.

-In my case I used "10.1.3.6" as the IP Address and I entered in my gateway and DNS servers.
+In my case, I used "10.1.3.6" as the IP Address, and I entered my gateway and DNS servers.

 I am using public ones of 8.8.8.8 and 8.8.4.4.